 For example, the dates for Ramadan and Eid are determined by sighting the moon at night.
 Fasting is a core tradition of Ramadan and food is a central cultural element of Ramadan.
 However, food is only consumed at night (at sunset or before dawn).
 If you have any memories of great meals you’ve had in Ramadan, they were all probably at night.
 Tarawih prayers are a uniquely Ramadan tradition and only occur at night.
 Lastly, one of the most important traditions of Ramadan is the Night of Power (Laylat Al-Qadr) and its central idea is to stay up the entire night in worship.

 Typically, in North America when a holiday’s traditions occur at night such as Halloween or New Year’s Eve, black is the colour of choice.
 However, it would be hard for Muslims to create a unique holiday identity in North America with black since Halloween and New Year’s Eve both use crescent and star motifs (the crescent and star is the international symbol of Islam).
 Similarly, blue (another colour to represent night), is the official colour for Hanukkah which may lead to confusion between the holidays of minority religions.
-Instead, we suggest purple as the primary colour to represent Ramadan and Eid al-Fitr.
+Instead, I suggest purple as the primary colour to represent Ramadan and Eid al-Fitr.
 Here’s why.

 - Purple is a colour associated with twilight, the time we break our fast.
 (Have a look at the pictures below).